Vonshad/Offensive_Sec/writeups/linux/Daily_Bugle_THM.md

 ![Picture of the index.php](https://i.imgur.com/CUeCFxM.png)

 Already, this box seems to be giving us great information.
-While we took notes of these elements, they won't be of critical importance later on, so I will not be covering them extensively.
+While it is important to take notes of these elements, they won't be of critical importance later on, so I will not be covering them extensively.

 ## **Step 2 : SCANNING AND ENUMERATION**